kariymam/kariymamurphy-astro/src/blog/work/we-own-this-vector-illustrations.md

 thumb: /src/img/bcan_we-own-this_socialmedia.png
 thumbAlt: Image of the flyer I created
 ---
-I created a series of vector portraits using an expressive variable font to create an engaging and flexible branding system.
+I created a series of vector portraits and used an expressive variable font to create an engaging and flexible flyer that featured elements that were reused for the event's brand.